-While it's true that you're able to buy smoked tofu from the grocery store, making it yourself tastes so much better.
+While you can buy smoked tofu at the grocery store, making it yourself tastes so much better.
 It's a simple process, and the tofu comes out more flavorful and delicious.

 Here's all you need: